cyberguru02/AZURE-SENTINEL-HONEYPOT-MONITORING-GLOBAL-CYBER-ATTACKS/README.md

 ![image](https://github.com/user-attachments/assets/0657a92e-53fe-42da-a4fe-aa948f645801)

-Final stage: Creating the Attack Map using Geographic Data in Sentinel This last stage involves setting up a map visualization within Microsoft Sentinel to plot geographic data using latitude and longitude coordinates or country information.
+**Step 7: Creating the Attack Map using Geographic Data in Sentinel** This last step involves setting up a map visualization within Microsoft Sentinel to plot geographic data using latitude and longitude coordinates or country information.
 Initially, we created a workbook within Sentinel to organize and display our data effectively.
 Subsequently, we remove unnecessary widgets and execute a query by pasting previously used code.
 Upon running the query, we generate a visualization, selecting the map option to represent the geographic distribution of our data.
 The visualization provides valuable insights into the geographical origins of detected threats, enhancing our ability to analyze and respond to security incidents effectively.